 - 20. He found that there were no compelling and substantial circumstances, at least in respect of counts 1 and 2, which would have justified a deviation from the compulsory minimum sentences prescribed by the Act. - 21.
 He also found that the appellant was a second offender, as contemplated by section 51(2)(a)(ii) of the Act, as robbery is an offence referred to in Part II of Schedule 2, and, as such, was to be sentenced to imprisonment for a period of not less than 20 years. - 22.
-"Robbery" is defined in Part II of Schedule as "when there are aggravating circumstances". - "Aggravating circumstances" is defined in Section 1 of the Criminal 23.
-Procedure Act, 51 of 1977, in relation to "robbery" to mean "(i) the wielding of a fire-arm or any other dangerous weapon; (ii) the infliction of grievous bodily harm; or (iii) a threat to inflict grievous bodily harm, by the offender or an accomplice on the occasion when the offence is committed, whether before or after the commission of the offence."
+"Robbery" is defined in Part II of Schedule as "when there are aggravating circumstances". - 23.
+"Aggravating circumstances" is defined in Section 1 of the Criminal Procedure Act, 51 of 1977, in relation to "robbery" to mean "(i) the wielding of a fire-arm or any other dangerous weapon; (ii) the infliction of grievous bodily harm; or (iii) a threat to inflict grievous bodily harm, by the offender or an accomplice on the occasion when the offence is committed, whether before or after the commission of the offence."

-$^{^7}$ See section 52(5)(b) of the Act.
-8 The SAP 69 reflects his date of birth as being 19 January 1980 - Record p 433 of the two counts of robbery with aggravating circumstances.
+7 See section 52(5)(b) of the Act.

-In sentencing the learned Magistrate concluded that the appellant's previous conviction for "robbery" fell within the definition section 51(2)(a)(ii) read with Part II of Schedule 2.
+8 The SAP 69 reflects his date of birth as being 19 January 1980 - Record p 433

-- It would seem to me that in order for the appellant to fall within the provisions of section 51(2)(a)(ii) his previous conviction would have to have been of "such an offence" namely "robbery when there (were) aggravating circumstances:" - 27.
+- 24. Given the facts set out above, it seems clear to me that the conduct of the perpetrators meet the definition of robbery with aggravating circumstances.
+Both the appellant and accused one wielded either a fire-arm (on the part of accused one) or a dangerous weapon in the form of a knife (on the part of appellant) and accused one had expressly threatened to kill.
+They were also accomplices in the commissioning of the robbery.
+They were both correctly convicted of the two counts of robbery with aggravating circumstances. - 25.
+In sentencing the learned Magistrate concluded that the appellant's previous conviction for "robbery" fell within the definition section 51(2)(a)(ii) read with Part II of Schedule 2. - 26.
+It would seem to me that in order for the appellant to fall within the provisions of section 51(2)(a)(ii) his previous conviction would have to have been of "such an offence" namely "robbery when there (were) aggravating circumstances." - 27.
 Mr van Wyk, who at our request, submitted additional argument on the point, contended that keywords in the section central to the issue at hand were 'of any such offence' and more particularly the word 'such'. - 28.
 He referred us to the dictionary meaning of the word "such".